mithunb9/overhead/README.md

 v0.4 - airline logos and operating/marketing carrier reconciliation (e.g. ENY flights operate as American Eagle for American) config flag.

-v0.5 - Additional location discriminators like city, zip code and airport.

 ## 3. Data Sources

 ADS-B broadcasts give position, altitude, callsign, and ICAO hex.
 The base data provided by them will be enriched.